eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 This panel shows a collection of data related with the actual state of the application:

-- Entities refer to the number of entities that are being monitoring in the actual application.
+- Entities refer to the number of entities being monitored in the user application.

 - Domains is a collection of the *Domains* that has been initialized in the Monitor.